Shiv-0371/Shiv-0371/README.md

 - 👋 Hi, I’m @ Shiv
 - 👀 I’m interested in Football, Coding and Anime....
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ....
 Shiva.786.sp@gmail.com